allxn753/Spider-Verse/README.md

 # Spider-Verse
-ICS4U Culminating (Java).
-This program combines multiple images into one depending on what the user chooses.
+ICS4U Culminating (Java) | This program combines multiple images into one depending on what the user chooses.

 In this program, the user gets to choose from 5 different Spider-Man suit options to mix and match:
 - Peter's Suit